RBC Capital's Outlook for This Canada's Energy Sector Company

-RBC Capital analyst Shelby Tucker maintained a Buy rating on Centerpoint Energy (CNP) on April 28 and set a price target of $18.00.
-The company’s shares closed last Thursday at $17.28.
+In a report released yesterday, Gregory Pardy from RBC Capital maintained a Hold rating on MEG Energy (MEGEF), with a price target of C$4.00.
+The company’s shares closed last Wednesday at $2.25.

-Currently, the analyst consensus on Centerpoint Energy is a Moderate Buy with an average price target of $20.64, representing a 17.9% upside.
-In a report issued on April 16, Credit Suisse also maintained a Buy rating on the stock with a $23.00 price target.
+The word on The Street in general, suggests a Hold analyst consensus rating for MEG Energy with a $3.16 average price target, a 27.2% upside from current levels.
+In a report issued on April 22, Raymond James also maintained a Hold rating on the stock with a C$3.50 price target.

 See today’s analyst top recommended stocks >>